Emotional Unavailability: Are You Actually Giving 100% To Your Significant Other?

 Being emotionally unavailable may lead a person to have a hard time opening up to others, speaking their mind, or sharing their emotional vulnerabilities.
 These challenges can make it difficult to form a deep, lasting, and loving connection with a partner.

-At first, someone who may not be able to easily connect with others may come across as being charismatic and full of life, or a good person to connect to as a significant other.
+At first, someone who may not be able to easily connect with others may come across as being charismatic and full of life, or the emotionally unavailable partner might at first seem like a good person to connect to as a significant other.
 However, as the relationship between a person who is not emotionally available and their partner progresses, their behavior may grow evasive and hard to pin down.

-People who fear or unsure of how to develop emotional connections may be more likely to avoid taking actions that indicate commitment.
-They may avoid talking about and doing things that would progress the relationship further in intimacy (whether the intimacy is emotional, mental, physical, spiritual, or otherwise).
+People who fear or are unsure of how to develop emotional connections may be more likely to avoid taking actions that indicate commitment.
+Emotionally unavailable people may avoid talking about and doing things that would progress the relationship further in intimacy (whether the intimacy is emotional, mental, physical, spiritual, or otherwise).

 Are you emotionally available?